cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 ## How to solve a problem (WIP)

-This section is new and inspired by some social science displines.
+This section is new and inspired by some social science disciplines.
 In general, we will define a problem as a computation problem in computer science.
 In practice, we will use possible threat models, system primitives, existing tools, and existing algorithms.
 Besides, we think about decidability, time, and storage